 Assuming that an Extended Distance Cluster maintains servers that are physically dispersed to protect the system as a whole from local server failures, similar considerations can lead to a storage setup that foresees (at least two) independent storage arrays (SAN / NAS systems) in different locations.
 As a matter of fact, probably all Extended Distance Clusters use this kind of storage setup.
-However, often one will find that the necessity to protect the storage arrays leads to an architecture that is also used in Extended Distance Cluster are actually in rather close proximity.
+However, often one will find that the necessity to protect the storage arrays leads to an architecture that is also used in Extended Distance Clusters, while the nodes in the cluster are actually in rather close proximity.